 The most common types of headaches in kids and teens are tension headaches and migraines.

-Tension headaches are common in people of all ages.
-The pain they cause is often described as:
+Tension headaches cause pain that is often described as:

-For both tension headaches and migraines, as soon as symptoms begin, try to:
+For both tension headaches and migraines, as soon as symptoms begin, have your child:

 Most headaches can be managed with home care.
-But contact a doctor if headaches keep happening over a short period of time, occur once a month or more, don't go away easily, or are very painful.
+But call the doctor if your child's headaches keep happening over a short period of time, happen once a month or more, don't go away easily, or are very painful.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.